This is Us

-Taradale Anglican is a community of churches and congregations that seeks to serve God through serving their suburb and their city.
-Having been in Napier for nearly 150 years, our communities have been at the heart of Taradale, Tamatea, and Meeanee for generations.
+Taradale Anglican is a community of churches and congregations that seeks to serve God through serving their suburb, their village, and their city.
+Having been in Napier for nearly 150 years, our communities have been at the heart of Taradale, Tamatea, Meeanee and Puketapu for generations.

 As a church within the Anglican tradition, we belong to a wider body of churches called the Diocese of Waiapu and the international Anglican Communion.
 We are a mixed tradition, holding to those things from ancient times that serve the church and God, while constantly reforming to ensure we are able to meet God in what God is doing right now, today.
 In our communities, that means that sometimes there are robes and structured liturgy, other times there is unstructured contemporary worship.
 Sometimes we use the prayer book, and sometimes we throw the book away, get on the floor with the kids, and do crafts and activities that connect them with God.

 If that all sounds a little messy and unclear, you're right.
 We don't get caught up in looking the part for anyone.
 Instead, we want to worship the God that has called us all to be saints in the kingdom of heaven and who meets us in Christ, the Son.
 If that is a bit of you, or if you are intrigued, come along.
 To understand us, you have to worship with us.